-• Recovery Grant - a new grant worth £600 million was announced as part of the 2025/26 Settlement.
+- Recovery Grant a new grant worth £600 million was announced as part of the 2025/26 Settlement.
 This has been distributed to places with greater need and demand for services (using deprivation as a proxy for this), and which are least able to fund their own services locally.
-The grant has allocated funding where the numbers of vulnerable people who rely on Council services are highest, and the ability to fund need locally is weakest.
-This is intended to correct the inefficiency of the current system and put Councils in the most deprived areas on a more stable footing.
+The grant has allocated funding to where the numbers of vulnerable people who rely on council services are highest, and the ability to fund need locally is weakest.
+This is intended to correct the inefficiency of the current system and put councils in the most deprived areas on a more stable footing.
 The Council's allocation for 2025/26 is £0.414m.
-The MTFS assumes an ongoing grant allocation beyond 2025/26 of £0.414m p.a.

-- New Homes Bonus (NHB) an allocation of £0.027m has been awarded for 2025/26.
-Beyond 2025/26, the future of NHB is unclear, therefore the MTFS does not assume any grant beyond 2025/26. - National Insurance total new funding of £515m of new funding to support Councils with the costs associated with the NIC increases.
-Individual allocations will be published as part of the Final Finance Settlement, however the methodology for calculating the allocations was announced.
-Using this methodology, it is estimated that the allocation the Council could receive is c£0.140m, this is significantly below the costs to be incurred which are c£0.390m p.a. - Land Drainage Levies the Council has in 2023/24 and 2024/25 received grant allocations to support local authorities that pay Internal Drainage Board Levies, on a one-off basis.
-While a further £3m of funding was announced as part of the Settlement, the distribution of this has not yet been confirmed.
+The MTFS assumes an ongoing grant allocation beyond 2025/26 of £0.414m p.a. - New Homes Bonus an allocation of £0.027m has been awarded for 2025/26.
+Beyond 2025/26, the future of NHB is unclear, therefore the MTFS does not assume any grant beyond 2025/26. - National Insurance total new funding of £515m has been allocated to support councils to mitigate the impact of the increase in employer National Insurance Contributions on their budgets.
+The Council's allocation for 2025/26 is £0.184m, this is significantly below the costs to be incurred which are c£0.390m p.a. - Land Drainage Levies in 2023/24 and 2024/25 the Council received grant allocations to support local authorities that pay Internal Drainage Board Levies, on a one-off basis.
+While a further £5m of funding was announced as part of the Settlement, the distribution of this has not yet been confirmed.
 While the Council expects to receive an allocation, the MTFS does not assume any funding in 2025/26 or future years.

-4.14 Extended Producer Responsibility (EPR) Payments
+4.13 Extended Producer Responsibility (EPR) Payments